mandarc64/mandarc64/README.md

 ![Pandas](https://img.shields.io/badge/Pandas-150458?style=flat-square&logo=pandas&logoColor=white)
 ![Jupyter](https://img.shields.io/badge/Jupyter-F37626?style=flat-square&logo=jupyter&logoColor=white)

+I'm currently a Research Assistant at George Mason University, diving deep into data science and machine learning, with a particular focus on optimizing complex datasets using JAX.
+Eager to contribute to innovative projects, I am actively seeking new employment opportunities.

-I am a Research Assistant at George Mason University College of Science, deeply immersed in the field of data science and machine learning.
-My current focus is on conducting JAX benchmarks on complex datasets, aiming for performance optimization using JAX.
-With a keen interest in contributing to innovative projects, I am actively exploring employment opportunities.
+I'm currently a Research Assistant at George Mason University, diving deep into data science and machine learning, with a particular focus on optimizing complex datasets using JAX.
+Eager to contribute to innovative projects, I am actively seeking new employment opportunities.

-Earlier in my career, I played a pivotal role as a Data Science Intern at ADmyBRAND, Mumbai, delving deep into data analysis, creating insightful heatmaps for targeted advertising, and honing my skills in AWS, Python, and JavaScript for data processing and machine learning applications.
+Previously, as a Data Science Intern at ADmyBRAND in Mumbai, I honed my skills in data analysis, AWS, Python, and JavaScript, creating heatmaps for targeted advertising and enhancing machine learning applications.

 In my leisure time, I find solace and inspiration in photography, capturing the subtle beauty of the natural world through my lens.